HOSTED-POWER/docs-turbostack-app/TurboStack Platform/Hosts/Accounts/accountclone.md

 In case your application uses Redis, you'll need to update the Redis database number and/or key prefix, so the new keys are not saved in the keyspace of the original application.

-If something does not work correctly, we recommend checking the error logs for your application, for clues.
+If something does not work correctly, we recommend checking your application's error logs for clues.

 ## How to clone an account